michael-khalfin/notAPonziScheme/README.md

 ### <span style="color:blue">Inside the Repo </span>

 <span style="color:blue"> The first stages of the project entailed preprocessing raw data and estimating model inputs.
-Programs for accomplishing both tasks can be found in the *preprocessing* directory. <\span>
+Programs for accomplishing both tasks can be found in the *preprocessing* directory. </span>